LinuxForHealth/docs/README.md

 ```
 Note: Tested with Python 3.7.7 and `pyenv global 3.7.7`.

-2. Ensure that this line in conf.py is where `sphinx_rtd_theme` is stored in your environment.
+2. Ensure that this line in conf.py contains the location of `sphinx_rtd_theme` in your environment.
 ```
 sys.path.insert(0, os.path.abspath('/usr/local/lib/python3.7/site-packages'))
 ```